Manfredonia: Main sights

-Manfredonia is also the location of the seat of the Archbishopric of Manfredonia-Vieste-S. Giovanni Rotondo in Manfredonia Cathedral, rebuilt in about 1600 after the destruction by the Turks of its 13th-century predecessor.
+Manfredonia is also the location of the seat of the Archbishopric of Manfredonia-Vieste-S. Giovanni Rotondo in Manfredonia Cathedral, rebuilt in the 17th century after the destruction by the Turks of its 13th-century predecessor.

 Transport

 A dual carriageway links Manfredonia to Foggia, a distance of 40 km and to A14 motorway.

 Manfredonia railway station is the terminal of the Foggia-Manfredonia line.
 Other stations serving the municipal territory are Manfredonia Città (closed), Siponto (in the homonymous village), Frattarolo, Candelaro and Amendola.